World powers want new nuclear talks with Iran quickly

 The sanctions have caused the rial currency to plummet, inflation to jump and hundreds of thousands of job losses.

-(Additional reporting by Fredrik Dahl in Vienna, Peter Apps in Washington, Randy Fabi and Aisha Chowdhry in Islamabad and Gabriela Baczynska in Moscow; Editing by Michael Roddy)
+(Additional reporting by Fredrik Dahl in Vienna, Peter Apps in Washington, Randy Fabi and Aisha Chowdhry in Islamabad; Editing by Mark Heinrich)